direct2sunny/Assignment-3/README.md

 **(C) Constructor:** The constructor initializes a Vehicle instance with specified values for model, manufacturer, year, and rental price, ensuring complete information upon creation.

 **(D) Method:** DisplayDetails() is a virtual method that prints vehicle details and can be overridden for customized behavior in derived classes.

+**Car Class**

+The Car class extends the Vehicle base class, adding properties relevant to cars such as Seats, EngineType, Transmission, and Convertible.
+Its constructor initializes both inherited and car-specific properties.
+It overrides the DisplayDetails() method to display vehicle details alongside car-specific attributes, demonstrating enhanced functionality and polymorphism.